Queen's Own Cameron Highlanders of Canada: Great War

 3 October 1916.
 There, on 21 October 1916, its personnel were absorbed by the 17th Reserve Battalion, CEF to provide reinforcements for the Canadian Corps in the field.
 The battalion disbanded on 17 July 1917.

-The Second World War
+Second World War

 The regiment mobilized The Queen's Own Cameron Highlanders of Canada, CASF for active service on 1 September 1939.
 It was redesignated as the 1st Battalion, The Queen's Own Cameron Highlanders of Canada, CASF on 7 November 1940.
 It embarked for Great Britain on 12 December 1940.
 The battalion took part in Operation Jubilee, the Dieppe Raid, on 19 August 1942.
 It returned to France on 7 July 1944, as part of the 6th Canadian Infantry Brigade, 2nd Canadian Infantry Division, and it continued to fight in North-West Europe until the end of the war.
 The overseas battalion disbanded on 30 November 1945.

 Afghanistan

 The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.